Here are some links which might be of interest.

 Local Carols – A comprehensive listing of carol sings in their spiritual home, the Sheffield area but also with a good listing of carol sings elsewhere in the country (including, I’m pleased to say, us).

 West Gallery Music Association – Village carols are part of the world of West Gallery music and you can find out much more on this site.

 English Music Played Here – Many of the musicians play in the English music sessions in Bradford on Avon and Bath.
 This website describes the sessions and where to find them.

 Bath City Jubilee Waits – There is also considerable overlap with the Bath City Jubilee Waits.

-Anne Gregson – A music graduate from Bath Spa University she is now reading for a Masters in composition there.
+Anne Gregson – A music graduate from Bath Spa University she recently completed a Masters degree in composition there.
 She leads the carols band and together with her husband Chris Timson has also been involved in the carol sings from the beginning.

 Creating a Tradition – a very good article published in Living Tradition that tells the story of the start of our carol sings.

 Prince Albert Carollers – Before the Bradford on Avon Carollers there were the Prince Albert Carollers.
 Singing much the same sorts of carols as us but for much longer (since 2001) and with their own distinctive twist they were a direct inspiration for us to get going.
 They sing on Sundays coming up to Christmas at the pub The Prince Albert pub on the edge of Stroud.
 Their new site is a comprehensive view of what they do.